 Special Victims Unit:

 This unit investigates crimes of sexual and physical abuse where children are the victims, domestic violence cases, adult sexual assaults, and crimes against the elderly.
 We now have a detective, Justin Parks, solely dedicated to investigations related to human trafficking cases.
 Domestic violence cases frequently involve sexual assault and in most cases, the victim is a female, so cases of this nature require a detective with specialized training and a working knowledge of how to handle victims of this nature.
 Our department has expanded the number of detectives with these skills to better prepare these cases for prosecution.
+This unit is under the supervision of Sgt.
+Tom Meisenbach.

 Special Operations Unit: